janekx21/bachelor-thesis/chapters/ba.typ

 In general, language servers are asynchronous in nature.
 Beginning with the client-server architecture and extending into the internal structure.
 For that reason the whole server is set up in a way to not rely on synchronicity.
-The incremental document synchronization uses a versioned sub class of the text document identifier containing a URI and a version.
+The incremental document synchronization uses a versioned sub-class of the text document identifier containing a URI and a version.

 ```ts